 Interesting Fact: An individual lotus flower (the seeds) can live up to over a thousand years!

 Though I’ve used the word beauty quite a few times in this article, not to utter it when mentioning this necklace would be insanity!
-This solid silver necklace depicting meditative balancing stones (cairn), is truly one of the finest pieces on the store, the fact that it is handcrafted makes it even more precious to look at and or even better, to actually wear around your neck!
+This solid necklace depicting meditative balancing stones (cairn), is truly one of the finest pieces, the fact that it is handcrafted makes it even more precious to look at and or even better, to actually wear around your neck!

 Interesting Fact: Cairns have been used for a variety of different purposes in our human history, ranging from burial monuments, mark trails, navigation, astronomy and much more.